Saeedsourav1/Flood-Susceptibility-AHP-MCDA-Rangpur/README.md

-# **Flood Susceptibility Mapping in Rangpur Division Using AHP and Multi-Criteria GIS Analysis**
+# **Flood Susceptibility Mapping in the Rangpur Division Using AHP and Google Earth Engine–Based Multi-Criteria GIS Analysis**

 ## **Overview**